 - Register your interest in this run of the project by emailing Ben Ellis (firstname.lastname@example.org)

-- Identify a group of 5-6 students.
+- Identify how many groups of 5-6 students you would like to take part.
 The learning activity works best for students with some experience of clinical practice in their health context, for example 3rd or 4th year students.

-- Introduce the project to your students, using the case study instructions and resources.
-Each group will produce a 20 minute presentation that discusses the role of the physiotherapist and how the case subject’s needs are met by the healthcare system at four time points on his rehabilitation journey.
+- A couple of weeks before the video conference, introduce the project to your students, using the case study instructions and resources.
+Each group will produce a 20 minute presentation that discusses the role of the physiotherapist and how the case subject’s needs are met by the healthcare system at four time points on his rehabilitation journey (the idea is for this to be the student’s perspective on their healthcare context so should not need much guidance and input from the coordinating academic).

 - On the day of the video conference, the two groups of students take it in turns to present their version of the case study’s rehabilitation journey.
 The groups can ask questions after the presentations to clarify or expand on any points.
 Once both groups have presented, facilitate a discussion around the following three questions